-Inhalation: Dust may cause mucous membrane irritation with coughing, dryness and sore throat.

-Skin contact: Prolonged and/or repeated skin contact with this product may cause irritation.

-Eye contact: May cause moderate to severe irritation, with possibility of corneal injury if not removed promptly.

-Ingestion: May cause mild gastrointestinal irritation with nausea, vomiting, diarrhea and abdominal pain.

-Physical/Chemical: The product is irritant to skin and mucous membranes.

-Other relevant toxicity
+Inhalation: Skin contact: Eye contact: Dust may cause mucous membrane irritation with coughing, dryness and sore throat.
+Prolonged and/or repeated skin contact with this product may cause irritation.
+May cause moderate to severe irritation, with possibility of corneal injury if not removed promptly.
+Ingestion: Physical/Chemical: May cause mild gastrointestinal irritation with nausea, vomiting, diarrhea and abdominal pain.
+The product is irritant to skin and mucous membranes.
+Other relevant toxicity information: This product is a laundry care product.

-information:

-This product is a laundry care product.
 The use of this product by consumers is safe under normal and reasonable foreseen use.